Hire the Top 3% of Freelance Business Plan Writers

 Every Company Needs an Effective Business Plan to Maximize Its Potential

 A comprehensive business plan details a company’s present and expected future status and needs in order to guide strategic decisions and resource requirements.
-Research has shown that, historically, companies with strategic plans have grown 30% faster than those without them and that companies with plans have been nearly twice as likely to receive funding.
+Research has shown that, historically, companies with business plans have grown 30% faster than those without them and that companies with business plans have been nearly twice as likely to receive funding.
 That’s because potential investors and investment banks often won’t take your business seriously without a comprehensive business plan.

 While business plans are proven to maximize potential at all stages of maturity, many business leaders fail to develop or execute them.
 They may believe it isn’t worth the investment, or they may be overwhelmed by the number of steps involved and the amount of information required to get started.
 Other business owners may attempt to develop such plans without external assistance.